 Here students learn the Faith both inside the classroom and out.
 The College’s chaplains offer Mass four times daily in Our Lady of the Most Holy Trinity Chapel, and confessions are heard before and after each Mass.
 Attendance is not required, but because no classes are scheduled during these times, all students can — and most do — frequent the sacraments.
 Spiritual direction is free and available to anyone who desires it.
 And many students serve as acolytes and sacristans, in pro-life work, and in the Legion of Mary.

 Retreats and vocations talks, processions and holy hours, the Rosary and the Liturgy of the Hours —all are regular occurrences among the student body.
 Every on-campus event, whether a dance, a concert, or a basketball game, is planned with an eye toward deepening faith and nurturing virtue.
 Each activity, as with each class, begins with a prayer.

-Through the graces afforded by a rich sacramental life, the College has largely been successful in fostering what Cardinal Burke describes as a “deep love of Christ, God Incarnate, and of His Church.”
-This love is most evident in the alumni.
-Some 10 percent of Thomas Aquinas College graduates enter the priesthood or religious life, and nearly all serve the Church and society in some way — as spouses, as parents, as volunteers, teachers, educators, and leaders of every kind.
+Through the graces afforded by a rich sacramental life, the College has largely been successful in fostering what Cardinal Burke has observed in Thomas Aquinas College students, describing them as having “a deep love of Christ, God Incarnate, and of His Church.”
+The alumni make this love evident as they go into the world: Some 10 percent enter the priesthood or religious life, and nearly all serve the Church and society in some way — as spouses, as parents, as volunteers, teachers, educators, and leaders of every kind.